d3npa/ibus-keyboards/README.md

 Extra keyboard layouts for IBUS

 # Summary
 `.mim` files define IMEs for ibus-m17n.
-Ibus did not have support for Faroese and Icelandic so I created my own.
+Ibus did not have support for Icelandic so I created my own.
 They are written in Lisp (I think...)
 My primary resource for creating these files was https://www.nongnu.org/m17n/manual-en/m17nDBTutorial.html

 # Currently Implemented